Find out how to navigate the University of Sussex website and see our accessibility statement.

 There are a variety of techniques you can use to navigate around the site.

-You can use the A-Z list of pages and the site search, both of which give you access across the entire sussex.ac.uk site and resources contained within.
-On each section of the site you can use the page navigation (which appears to the left of this content) and the breadcrumb trail (which appears just above the content).
+You can use the top-level drop-down navigation and the site search, both of which give you access across our website and resources contained within.
+On most sections of the site you can use the page navigation (which appears to the left of this content) and the breadcrumb trail (which appears just above this content).

 Text resizing and page zooming

 Resizing a page depends on the browser you are using: